harshraj1695/findmy-Lyrics/README.md

 This web application allows users to search for song lyrics from around the world by entering the song name and artist in the format "artist - song".
 The app fetches lyrics using the **Lyrics.ovh API** and displays them on the page.

+**Note**: Since the Lyrics.ovh API is a public API, it may not have all song lyrics in its database.
+Some lyrics, especially from specific genres or less popular songs, may not be available.

 ## Features

 - Search for song lyrics by entering the song name and artist.